 - When adding a task to an email, document or job, the Client is automatically taken as the Client for the selected email/document/job.

 - If you have the Client or Job workspace open when creating a new Task, a default for the Client is displayed.
-You can delete this if the task is not specific to that Client, or select a different Client.
+You can delete this if the Task is not specific to that Client, or select a different Client or a different Job.

 - When adding a stand-alone task (that is, not attached to an email or document) you can optionally associate it to a Client.
 Type at least three characters of the client name to display all clients containing those characters anywhere in the Client Name.
 Then click to select the required client.

-- If a Client is selected, you can also optionally select a Xero Practice Manager Job for the client.
+- If a Client is selected, you can also optionally select a Job for the client.
 Click Show Inactive Jobs to select an inactive job.
 Refer to the section Jobs and Time.

-If the task is being created for an existing document, the Document field is included and displays the name of the document the task is attached to.
+If the Task is being created or updated for an existing document, the Document field is included and displays the name of the document the Task is attached to.

-Note: You can also use the Preview pane to display a preview of the email or document that the task was created for, without closing the task drawer.
+From the open a Task, you can use the Preview pane of the Task to display a preview of the email or document that the Task was created for.

 Additional details can be added as free text.